-I am particularly pleased that this revised Strategy makes an expanded commitment to unlock the potential for refugees to participate fully in the NSW economy.
-As the NSW Minister for Small Business, and a former small business owner myself, I recognise the important contribution that refugees make to a vibrant NSW economy; as entrepreneurs, employees, and consumers.
-New actions have been added to the Strategy to support refugees to start businesses in NSW and to find employment in key sectors, including childcare, health, and emergency services.
-The new actions provide pathways to sustainable livelihoods for individuals, but they also provide essential services that benefit the whole of NSW.
+I am particularly pleased that the revised Strategy includes efforts to unlock the potential for refugees to participate fully in the NSW economy.
+As a former small business owner myself, I recognise the important contribution that refugees make to a vibrant NSW economy; as entrepreneurs, employees, and consumers.

+Actions are included in the Strategy to support refugees to start businesses in NSW and to find employment in key sectors, including childcare, health, and emergency services.
+These actions provide pathways to sustainable livelihoods for individuals, and they also provide essential services that benefit the whole of NSW.